azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab4-conditionalResources.md

 Deployment template validation failed: 'The resource 'Microsoft.Network/networkInterfaces/lab3bUbuntuVm3-nic' at line '1' and column '2996' is defined multiple times in a template.
 Please see https://aka.ms/arm-template/#resources for usage details.'.
 ```

 Even though certain resources won't be created as part of the deployment, they are still included in the validation.
 The NIC name property is mentioned twice with the same value.
-There isn't enough intelligence in the validation to take the inputs and see that the sections that meed to conditions will be valid upon execution.
+There isn't enough intelligence in the validation to take the inputs and see that the sections that meet the conditions will be valid upon execution.
 This is a real pain, but we can work around it, and hopefully the product team will change this in the future.

 So we'll replace the nicName variable with two variables, privateNicName and publicNicName.
 And we'll move up as many of the resourceID() commands up into those new variables sections.
 Here is the full variables section after I've shuffled the variables around into sensible groupings: